13th Smithsonian Botanical Symposium

 PROGRAMFor planning purposes, a tentative schedule is provided below.
 Although we do not anticipate substantial deviations from this outline, changes are possible.
 Additional details will be provided as they become available.

 Evening conference dinner

 ABOUTThe past decade has seen remarkable advances in our understanding of fern and lycophyte biology.
 New sources of data have emerged and novel methods for analyzing these data are being developed.
 At the same time, many traditional approaches have been revitalized as their unique and specific contributions are more fully realized.
 With a recent influx of students and early career researchers, the international pteridological community continues to grow.
 Through more widespread and far-reaching collaborations, the pace of scientific discovery is accelerating, new parts of the globe are being included, and the conservation of these important species in a rapidly changing world is being investigated.
 This conference aims to bring together the world's pteridologists to celebrate the progress to date and to forecast developments still on the horizon.

-The National Museum of Natural History is located at the intersection of 10th St. and Constitution Ave., NW in Washington, D.C.
-20560.
+The National Museum of Natural History is located on the National Mall at the intersection of 10th St and Constitution Ave NW in Washington, DC 20560.

-The United States Botanic Garden is located at 100 Maryland Ave.
-SW in Washington, D.C.
-20001.
+The United States Botanic Garden is also located on the National Mall, at 100 Maryland Ave SW in Washington, DC 20001.

 Metrorail, Washington's subway system, and Metrobus link the city with nearby communities in Maryland and Virginia.
-The closest metro stations to the National Museum of Natural History are Federal Triangle and Smithsonian (Blue, Orange and Silver lines).
-The closest metro station to the U.S. Botanic Garden is Federal Center SW (Blue, Orange and Silver lines).
+The closest subway stations to the National Museum of Natural History are Federal Triangle and Smithsonian (both on the Blue, Orange, and Silver lines).
+The closest subway station to the United States Botanic Garden is Federal Center SW (also on the Blue, Orange, and Silver lines).
 For a Metrorail map and more information, visit the Metro website.